vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Remove-NsxtNodeProfileSyslogExporter.md

 ## Description

-The `Remove-NsxtNodeProfileSyslogExporter` cmdlet removes all syslog exporters from an NSX node profie for configuration of NSX components included in the node profile.
+The `Remove-NsxtNodeProfileSyslogExporter` cmdlet removes all syslog exporters from an NSX node profile for configuration of NSX components included in the node profile.

 ## Examples